 What I really desire is querencia.
-In Spain, where the term was originally coined, a querencia is a spot in a bullring where a wounded bull retreats to renew its strength.
-Querencia is now used in the Spanish-speaking world to connote a home-place where one feels safe and protected.
-In The Rediscovery of North America, Barry Lopez draws attention to this latter meaning of querencia to discuss the modern problem of cultural placelessness:
+In Spain, where the term originates, a querencia is a spot in a bullring where a wounded bull retreats to renew his strength.
+Querencia is now used in the Spanish speaking world to connote a home-place where one feels safe and protected.
+In The Rediscovery of North America, Barry Lopez draws attention to this latter meaning of the word to discuss the modern problem of cultural placelessness:

 “It is unfortunate that the word is compromised in this way [by the violence of bullfighting], for the idea itself is quite beautiful – a place in which we know exactly who we are.
 The place from which we speak our deepest beliefs.
 Querencia conveys more than “hearth.”
 And it carries this sense of being challenged – in the case of a bullfight, by something lethal, which one may want no part of.

 Lopez goes on to venture that discovering a querencia involves being cognizant of the inviolate relationship between a culture and the physical land it occupies.
 But for the majority of us in North America, this sort of acknowledgement leads back to the undeniable truth of European conquest and imposition.
-I for one grew up on traditional Lenape, Wappinger, and Paugussett territory.
+I for one grew up on traditional Lenape and Wappinger territory.
 Now I am a settler on Narragansett land.
-And because of the practices of the industrial culture I was born into, much of the land I’m familiar with will be submerged by the Atlantic probably within my lifetime, while Southern New England’s sugar maples and hemlocks will recede to the Laurentian Shield or die out completely.
+And because of the practices of the industrial culture I was born into, much of the land I’m familiar with will be submerged by the Atlantic possibly within my lifetime, while Southern New England’s sugar maples and hemlocks will recede to the Laurentian Shield or die out completely.

 I don’t feel like Rhode Island will be my new querencia.
 I may meet key people who will point the direction in my ongoing journey.
 But ultimately, I feel like my final destination – my longed-for home-place where I can firmly face the challenges of my life – is elsewhere.
 I intend to document in this online space my search for querencia and where the journey takes me.
 For now, though, I am making myself as comfortable as possible in the Ocean State.